-The instrument briefly notifies "donE" when restores factory calibration and returns to measurement mode.
+The instrument briefly indicates "donE" upon restoration of factory calibration prior to returning to measurement mode.

 To save battery, the instrument shuts down after 10 minutes of non-use in measurement mode and after 1 hour of non-use in calibration mode.